 Historical note (April 2017).
 Since some people went around my blog looking for dirt and found this old post, it seems appropriate to add some disclaimer.
 I had forgotten all about this post until I found I was called a ‘pedophilia apologist’ by my SJW critics.
 The main idea of this post should be obvious to anyone who has studied ethics/meta-ethics: it’s a straightforward application of utilitarianism to a hot issue.
 Given that some people are pedophiles, what is the best way to reduce the amount of problems this causes?
 This discussion is no different from Peter Singer’s other candid discussions of similar taboo topics, e.g. in Practical Ethics.
 Not considering harm reduction approaches because one considers something wrong to begin with is foolish.
 Consider many countries’ ‘zero tolerance’ approach to drugs.
 Because of this they refused to provide free needles to addicts, and this has the obvious result that HIV and other diseases spread easily, including into the general population, causing massive damage.
 For the record, I don’t advocate legalization of pedophilia (sex between ‘legal adults’ and prepubescents), changing the age of consent or any other typical policy proposals of pedophile organizations.
 This is not an issue that’s of particular interest to me which is also why there’s a total of 2 blogposts on this topic out of 903 (as of now).
 I do, however, advocate frank discussion of pedophilia-related issues just as I advocate frank discussion of any other taboo topic.

 One can quibble that the original post was poorly written.
 That may be so, but when I wrote it I had no idea it would haunt me years later due to an internet stalker.
 It was not an important post, just some quick thoughts on a then recent article by Swedish Pirate Party founder Rick Falkvinge discussing the relation between copyright laws, censorship and the ban on possession of child porn.
+My post did not suggest any cause of action, but discussed options ranging from forced physical castration to drugged targets — perhaps the two most extreme positions within a utilitarian framework.

 Bias in academia